 The logic is to protect the users against digital threats without sacrificing their privacy.

 F‑Secure’s protection services may send security-related metadata of executables to Security Cloud.
 Based on the return value of the query, additional metadata about the executable may be sent to support further analysis.
 In this document, metadata refers to information such as file size, file name, file path, observed behaviors, or name of the detection.
 Executables in this document means applications and interpreted content such as Flash, Silverlight, document macros, and scripts.

-Most of F‑Secure's endpoint protection services (e.g. F‑Secure SAFE, F‑Secure Protection Service for Business) rely on locally installed analysis engines.
+Most of F‑Secure’s endpoint protection services (e.g. F‑Secure SAFE, F‑Secure Elements Endpoint Protection) rely on locally installed analysis engines.
 In some cases, these engines may encounter suspicious files that require deeper analysis within F‑Secure Security Cloud.
 This use case is limited to executables.
 Files uploaded in this fashion are processed by automation, which may perform structural and/or behavioral analysis.
 Files passing through our automated analysis systems are subject to strict controls.
 Based on the outcome of automated analysis, the following can happen:

 If a malicious file is later proven to be a false alarm, it is treated as a clean file (i.e. deleted if non-public).
 Sample files that are submitted to F‑Secure Labs for further analysis are prioritized based on extracted metadata, after which they undergo automated analysis and are classified e.g. as clean, malware, false positives, or unknown.

 F‑Secure’s protection services may query the reputation of a URL before letting the user visit the site.
 This functionality is called Browsing Protection, Parental Control, or Web Traffic Protection in F‑Secure services.
 These services may, upon request from Security Cloud, send additional metadata pertaining to the queried URL.
 This behavior usually occurs for unknown URLs that require further analysis.